Photo courtesy: bilyonaryo.com.ph

 They do it within hours only and are a fast and easily deployable solution.
 The original design for the units was inspired by the bamboo huts of Forlales’ grandparents.
 It also supports community housing using a larger scale model.

 Not everyone is born with a silver spoon in the mouth.
 Some have to work really hard to achieve what they have now.
+The most successful entrepreneurs in the Philippines are examples of how poverty should not hinder anyone’s success.

 These stories of successful Filipino entrepreneurs are here to inspire and not to brag.
 It is always best to look back at what you have accomplished and improve them more today.